csabapalfi/pagespeed-insights-scripts/README.md

 min   	95	0.9	1.0	1.0	3.1	3.7
 max   	96	0.9	1.0	1.2	3.5	4.0
 ```

-`--warmup-runs <N>` add warmup runs that are excluded from stats (e.g. to allow CDN or other caches to warm up)

 ### `--local` - local mode